-who are conservative now fill the country’s courts — and their rulings could restrict rights and freedoms for generations
+Conservative judges now fill the country’s courts — and their rulings could restrict rights and freedoms for generations.

 Why It Matters

 U.S. presidents have enormous power in the federal judge selection process.
 The president nominates all federal judges, and the Senate confirms them.